BABEL

 Reproduce and Submit

-Reproduce in 60 Seconds
+Reproduce the Benchmark in 60 Seconds

 Runs in approximately 9 seconds on a modern laptop.
 The output is a deterministic JSON file you can diff against the canonical results in results_canonical/.
 No API keys, no Docker, no configuration.